thomasmendez/open-lms-blended/DIGITALOCEAN.md

 *NOTE: If you're using Windows you can connect to your instance via SSH using the PuTTY SSH client, for instructions see [Connect Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html?icmpid=docs_ec2_console) in the AWS docs.*

-5. Use chmod 777 to root folder (or clone directory in home folder, but when you connect to the instance you start at root instead of home folder)

 ### Git Clone This Repository

 1. Navigate to the home directory by using ```cd /home``` (by default you will be at the /root directory when you connect to the Droplet, we do not want to place our project here)